Our research is improving lives by developing new ways to treat type 1 diabetes, until we find a cure.

-Our research into treating type 1 diabetes means finding ways to help people achieve better glucose control, with less effort.
+That means helping people achieve better glucose control, with less effort.
 It also means looking for ways to prevent or cure the complications that life with type 1 may bring.

-Developing new technologies that will automatically deliver insulin when it is needed
+Technologies to deliver insulin automatically when it is needed

 Artificial pancreas systems consist of a glucose sensor, an insulin pump and a clever computer program that can use information from the sensor to tell the insulin pump how much insulin it should give.